iveronanomi/anvil/README.md

 ### TODO Features
-- unmarshal notation to type
+- unmarshal notation to type interface
-- marshal notation to type
+- marshal type to notation interface
+- codegeneration for unmarshal